zyrikby/pyenv-pip-upgrade/README.md

 ## Description
 This is a [pyenv](https://github.com/pyenv/pyenv/) plugin that allows you to update all packages of particular or all pyenv environments excluding *system*.
 It supports both *conda*- and *pip*-based environments.
+You can read more about the plugin and its implementation details in [this article](https://zhauniarovich.com/post/2020/2020-10-why-pyenv-pip-upgrade/).

 ## Usage